GC-public-learning/jet-pack-compose-1.3-book/README.md

 ```

 ### Flows combination
-- zip : wait both flow have emitted before performing
+- zip : wait both flows have emitted before performing
-- combine : performs when one flow have emitted a value and user the former value of the flow not emitted
+- combine : performs when one flow have emitted a value and uses the former value of the flow not emitted

 ``` kotlin